cvicens/state-machine-assistant/README.md

 * local development of UI, services and also the integration layer
 * the deployment of services on OpenShift

-## Get yourself ready
+## Prerequisites

+You need access to an OpenShift 4.2+ cluster and be cluster-admin (or request your administrator to install a couple of elements for you).
+You can also run  your own local 4.x cluster using [CodeReady Containers](https://code-ready.github.io/crc/).

-Git clone this repository and change dir... the usual.
+Get yourself ready cloning this git repository and change dir... the usual.

 ## Deployment of infrastructure